Aandhi

-Plot
+Summary

 J.K. (played by Sanjeev Kumar) is a Hotel manager.
 One day he gallantly comes to the rescue of a politician's drunk daughter, Aarti (Suchitra Sen).
 Aarti falls in love with J.K. and both get married in a small ceremony.
 After few years, the married couple face many differences due to which they decide to separate.
 Years later, J.K. and Aarti meet again when she is an established politician.
-Despite the separation, both of them feel the closeness but fearing that her name might be tarnished and jeopardise her career, Aarti does not want to step forward.
+Despite the separation, both of them feel the closeness but fearing that her name might be tarnished and her career might be jeopardised, Aarti does not want to step forward.

-But at last when the opposite party holds a rally to defame Aarti Devi and insults her, She reaches there and explains to the public and voters that she left her husband and family to serve the people of this country.
+But at last when the opposite party holds a rally to defame Aarti Devi and insult her, She reaches there and explains to the public and voters that she left her husband and family to serve the people of this country.

 People believe her and are really impressed by her speech and sacrifice.

-J.K. also reaches there and supports her, she is very happy and leaves the spot.